John Davison Rockefeller, Sr. (1839-1937)

 John Davison Rockefeller, Sr. was from modest beginnings.
 The residence is located within Griggs Gulf on Rockefeller Road in Richford, New York.
 Even his father was alleged to be a “Con Artist.”
 Here is a photograph of today’s preserved home in which John was born in 1839.

-John Davison Rockefeller, Sr. was an American capitalist most known for his role in the early petroleum industry, and the founding of the Standard Oil Company (Exxon Mobil is the largest of its descendants).
+John Davison Rockefeller, Sr. was an American capitalist most known for his role in the early petroleum industry, and the founding on January 10, 1870, of the Standard Oil Company (Exxon Mobil is the largest of its descendants).
 Through some widely-criticized business strategies, Rockefeller built Standard Oil into the largest oil refining business in the world, and was, for a time, himself the richest man in the United States.
 Adjusting for inflation, some have measured him as the richest human being ever.
 (I just wonder how much comparison was made with King Solomon in the Bible?)
 Much of this wealth was ultimately given away, resulting in his legacy as a great philanthropist.

 John Davison Rockefeller was born in Richford, New York, the second of the six children to William (Bill) Avery Rockefeller (November 13, 1810 - May11, 1906) and his wife Eliza Davison (September 12, 1813 - March 28,1889).
 Bill was cited as using the alias, in his “confidence encounters,” of Dr. William Levingston, who, in his marketing travels, presented himself as a “botanic physician.”